purduesigbots/pros-docs/v5/okapi/api/chassis/controller/odom-chassis-controller-pid.rst

       .. highlight:: cpp
       ::

-        OdomChassisControllerPID(const OdometryArgs &iparams, const PosPIDControllerArgs &idistanceArgs, const PosPIDControllerArgs &iangleArgs, const float imoveThreshold = 10)
+        OdomChassisControllerPID(const OdometryArgs &iparams, const IterativePosPIDControllerArgs &idistanceArgs, const IterativePosPIDControllerArgs &iangleArgs, const float imoveThreshold = 10)

 ======================   =======================================================================================
  Parameters
 ======================   =======================================================================================
- iparams                  Arguments for the internal ``Odometry``. idistanceArgs            The ``PosPIDControllerArgs`` for the distance PID controller. iangleArgs               The ``PosPIDControllerArgs`` for the angle PID controller. imoveThreshold           The minimum length movement.
+ iparams                  Arguments for the internal ``Odometry``. idistanceArgs            The ``IterativePosPIDControllerArgs`` for the distance PID controller. iangleArgs               The ``IterativePosPIDControllerArgs`` for the angle PID controller. imoveThreshold           The minimum length movement.
 Any movements below this threshold will not be performed.
 ======================   =======================================================================================